cameronmclean/pattern_mining/Notes for workshop facilitation.md

 Use the example forms to get an idea...

 Having marked up some examples, we proceed to quickly fill in a grid of force vs extracted example texts.
-We can then evalute if we are extracting useful information and concepts, and how complete both our set of forces and explanations are.
+We can then evaluate if we are extracting useful information and concepts, and how complete both our set of forces and explanations are.

 From here, having seen what we can cover and explain, we might need to go back to any of the earlier steps and add more concepts, modify relationships, details etc to improve the coverage and justification.
+To improve our pattern concepts, try and make them fit our troubleshooting and optimisation from 'analysis and shared experience'.

 ###Pattern Template